Comprehensive guides

 • 250g of tobacco

 Important These packages cannot be combined.
 You cannot combine multiple packages.
-Any additional quantity must be declared in the red channel and will be subject to customs duties, excise duties, and VAT.
+Any additional quantity must be declared in the red lane and will be subject to customs duties, excise duties, and VAT.

 Warning: Critical Rolling papers for cigarettes are strictly prohibited in Mauritius, even empty ones.
 Possession of them can result in serious penalties.
 If you smoke rolling tobacco, bring only the tobacco itself.